18F/18f.gsa.gov/_posts/2016-06-07-building-better-by-building-together-with-the-federal-election-commission.md

 ### Build trust by starting small

-Early in the project, FEC expressed concern about releasing betaFEC before we finished key features; they hoped to launch a more polished first version.
+Early in the project, the FEC expressed concern about releasing betaFEC before we finished key features; they hoped to launch a more polished first version.
 We were sympathetic to these concerns, so [we released our API first](https://18f.gsa.gov/2015/07/15/openfec-api-update/).